accelero-cloud/appkernel/docs/services.rst

 The :class:`CurrentSubject` and :class:`Role` authority controls who can access the method:

-- CurrentSubject: in case the JWT token subject is identical with the model id, the access to call the method is granted;
+- **CurrentSubject**: in case the JWT token subject is identical with the model id, the access to the method is granted;
-- Role: enables any user having the required role type call the method;
+- **Role**: enables any user having the required role type call the method;

 HATEOAS
 ```````